divi4/AustralianFIRECalculator/README.md

 -Annuity, the difference in annuity due and immediate and the related formulas

 ## Things to do:
--Fine-tune annuity calculations
+-Add tooltip to line for FIRE number
+-Fine-tune annuity calculations, margin error possibly due to in part floating point errors
+-Make the site mobile-first, responsive
+-Add calculations to determine pre-Super FIRE number
+-Add option for user to compare two different strategies and view them both on the graph
+-Add option for users to download their data as a spreadsheet and/or plain text
 -Prettify the graph
--Add tooltip to line for FIRE number
--Make site mobile-first, responsive
--Bring in my randomise colour code and use it to assign a colour to each plot point
--Check if the session is the same and update users data on server if so instead of creating a new document
 -Make a string parser for the numbers inputted so they show up in the results as 30,000 instead of 30000
 -Add logic to alter text if user has more money in Super than their FIRE number
--Optimise index.ejs and results.ejs back into one file again
--Add calculations to determine pre-Super FIRE number
+-Create a proper frontend
 -Explain how the FIRE and CoastFIRE number is created
--Create a proper frontend
--Add option for user to compare two different strategies and view them both on the graph
--Add option for users to download their data as a spreadsheet and/or plain text
--Add Admin login, where old server data can be easily deleted
 -Refactor code